-A C-APDU is sent from the application layer of the terminal to the transport layer of the terminal.
+A C-APDU is sent from the Application Layer of the terminal to the transport layer of the terminal.
 The transport layer maps the C-APDU onto the INF of an I-block without change.
 The I-block is sent to the UICC.
 The Response data (if present) and the status are returned from the UICC to the transport layer of the terminal in the INF of an I-block.
 If the UICC returns a status which indicates:

-- normal processing ('61XX');

 - a warning ('62XX' or '63XX');

 - an application condition ('9XXX'); or

 - a successful execution of the command ('9000');